Pontchartrain Park, New Orleans: History

 Pontchartrain Park was developed after World War II.
 It was one of the first suburban-style subdivisions developed by and for middle class African Americans during the Jim Crow era of racial segregation in Louisiana.
+It's development was originally envisioned and funded by local philanthropists Edith and Edgar Stern and Rosa and Charles Keller.
 It has been home to such prominent New Orleanians as mayors Dutch Morial and Marc Morial, political activist Philip M. Baptiste and district attorney Eddie Jordan; as well as nationally known figures such as Lisa P. Jackson, EPA Administrator under President Barack Obama, actor Wendell Pierce, and jazz musician Terrence Blanchard.

 In the 1970s, urban renewal projects were undertaken with funding from the federal New Town Program.
 Pontchartrain Park flooded badly in the aftermath of Hurricane Katrina in 2005, taking on water first from the overtopping of a section of floodwall of the Industrial Canal caused by storm surge channeled into the city from the MRGO Canal, then from major breaches sustained by floodwalls along the London Avenue Canal.

 In July 2020, the Pontchartrain Park Historic District was announced, as the neighborhood was added to the U.S. National Park Service's National Register of Historic Places.
 A commemorative marker was unveiled on June 30, 2022.